The Company’s first big hit is the Uke-A-Doodle, a child-sized instrument designed to make music more interactive and accessible.

 The Mattel Children’s Foundation launches the 1st Annual Global Day of Play.

-Thomas & Friends Partners with the UN to introduce Sustainable Development Goals in content.
+Thomas & Friends partners with the United Nations to introduce Sustainable Development Goals in content.